mailjet/wordpress-mailjet-plugin-apiv3/README.md

 ## Changelog

+##### 5.4.3
+* Fixed bug with infinite redirect when you go from plugin page to Mailjet settings page

 ##### 5.4.2
 * Fixed error in integration with Woocommerce.
 When you try to place an order
 * Fixed changelog and readme file structure